mosaic-hgw/E-PIX/README.md

 This Software was developed by the Institute for Community Medicine of the University Medicine Greifswald.
 It it licensed under AGPLv3 and provided by the DFG-funded MOSAIC-Project (grant number HO 1937/2-1).

 # Build
-To build gICS with maven use the goals "clean install".
+To build E-PIX with maven use the goals "clean install".

 # Docker
 Use the Docker-Image to easily try out E-PIX visit https://hub.docker.com/r/tmfev/epix/